radivot/canceR/README.md

 ![](docs/smooth.png)

-We see that the model provides a decent fit.
+We see that the model fits the data reasonably well.

-The following block simulates the model to 100 days and adds a small amount of noise
+The following code simulates the model to 100 days, adding a small amount of noise
 ```
 ev1=ev(Trt="Control",ID=1, time=0, cmt=1,amt=0)
 ev2=ev(Trt="Angiostatin",ID=2, time=0,ii=1,addl=100, cmt=3,amt=20)